renatawong/renatawong.github.io/_pages/about.md

 ## How to join us

-If you are a **master's student** working in one of our research areas under the supervision of Prof. Renata Wong, you will become a reasearch assistant at the lab.
+If you are a **master's student** working in one of our research areas under the supervision of Prof. Renata Wong, you will become a research assistant at the lab.

 **Bachelor’s students** are encouraged to form a team of four and consult with us about potential research topics for their capstone project.